Case Studies

 Challenge: Parallel coordination of internal and external stakeholders.

 The project resulted in a complete, MDR- and FDA-compliant development file.
-A structured and standards-based approach efficiently met regulatory requirements, and costly rework was avoided.
+By following a structured and standards-based approach, the client was able to meet regulatory requirements efficiently while avoiding costly rework.
 The client now has:

-• Verified, traceable design elements – from user need to verification
+• traceable and verified design elements, from user needs through verification

 Conclusion